Homepage > Journal > The best programming languages for product managers

 • Diagnosing and evaluating the available and required resources

-• Delegating tasks to teams.
+• Delegating tasks to teams

-• The market success of the product, primarily its competitiveness, and innovativeness
+• The market success of the product, primarily its competitiveness and innovativeness

 • Profit, revenue, and financial stability

-• Direction of the product development
+• The direction of the product development process

-• Way of validating the product's performance
+• Methods for validating the product's performance

-• Way of determining Key Performance Indicators.
+• Ways of determining Key Performance Indicators

 To face all of these tasks and expectations and to achieve the set objectives, it's necessary to have adequate competencies that, in the general sense, can be divided into the following: